-WASHINGTON – Naval Sea Systems Command (NAVSEA) announced its active duty and reserve 2021 Sailors of the Year during an award ceremony in at the Washington Navy Yard, Washington, D.C.
+WASHINGTON – Naval Sea Systems Command (NAVSEA) announced its 2017 Sailor of the Year for the active-duty and reserve categories during an award ceremony in Arlington, Virginia Feb.
+1.

-In the two days leading up the ceremony, the 10 finalists representing NAVSEA’s field activities, shipyards, and reserve units met with NAVSEA and Navy senior leaders and visited locations around the Washington D.C. area, including the National Archives and the Navy Memorial.
+Prior to the ceremony, the 10 finalists representing NAVSEA’s field activities, shipyards, and reserve units spent two days meeting NAVSEA and Navy senior leaders and visiting locations around the Washington D.C. area, including Arlington National Cemetery and the Navy Memorial.

-In addition to Watson and Eisenhart, the finalists included:
+In addition to Elrod and Lovell, the finalists included:

-Watson will go on to compete for Sailor of the Year at the office of the Chief of Naval Operations (OPNAV) level, while Eisenhart will go on to compete for Sailor of the Year in the Navy Reserve.
+Elrod will go on to compete for Sailor of the Year at the office of the Chief of Naval Operations (OPNAV) level, while Lovell will go on to compete for Sailor of the Year in the Navy Reserve.

 Chief of Naval Operations Adm.
 Elmo Zumwalt and Master Chief Petty Officer of the Navy John Whittet established the Sailor of the Year award program in 1972 to recognize individual Sailors who best represented the growing group of dedicated professional Sailors at each command and ultimately, the Navy.

-Initially, the Sailor of the Year program only recognized Atlantic and Pacific Fleet Sailors but within 10 years, it was expanded to incorporate shore commands and Navy Reserve Sailors.
+Initially, the program only recognized Atlantic and Pacific Fleet Sailors.
+Within 10 years, the Sailor of the Year program expanded to incorporate shore commands and Navy Reserve Sailors.